rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 }
 {{< /highlight >}}

-Since your blog posts and comments still have the author ids as reference, it is fairly easy to display the author in the lists of blog posts and comments.
+Since your blog posts and comments still have the author ids as a reference, it is fairly easy to display the author in the lists of blog posts and comments.

 Whenever you modify the author, all references will get updated.
 Imagine you could follow an author.
 You can easily update the one entity - the single source of truth.